wxwcase/wxwcase.github.io/_posts/2015-8-23-Object-Initialization.md

     b.titleLabel?.text = "SomeText"
     self.view.addSubview(b)

+#### Nib File
-Nib files are a source of instances, and those instances are brought into existence as the nib file is loaded.
+- Nib files are a source of instances, and those instances are brought into existence as the nib file is loaded.
+- A nib file is generated during the build process by compilation either from a ._xib_ file, which results in a single nib file, or from a ._storyboard_ file, which results in a .storyboardc bundle containing multiple nib files.